Just some tips I gathered over time. All in one easily reachable place so I can share it wherever I want.

 You can check with systemctl status fstrim.timer.
 If disabled run systemctl enable fstrim.timer.

-To edit it to happen more frequently run systemctl edit fstrim.timer.
+To edit it to happen more frequently run systemctl edit fstrim.timer and write this.

 If you use the Guest Agent (which you really should) I'd also recommend enabling this under Options > QEMU Guest Agent.